There are two ways to add news to the web pages:

 Write an ordinary xhtml file.
 Add the newsdate="date" attribute in the

 xhtml tag.
-The paragraph that has to be copied into the xml file
+The first <p> element will be copied into the xml file.

 <?xml versio ...